McHale's Navy: Production

+Few PT boats survived World War II, almost all having been sold, stripped, or destroyed after the war by various governments.
+This made sourcing an appropriate boat for the television series challenging.

+Three different vessels were used to portray PT-73 in the show: a converted 71 ft type II Vosper MTB (motor torpedo boat), a British design built in the U.S. for export to the Soviet Union, was used for shots at sea; and two 63 ft World War II air-sea rescue boats were reconfigured above-deck to resemble the reconfigured Vosper and based at Universal Studios.

-The war ended in August 1945 before the boat, hull number PT-694, was sent to the Soviet Union.
-The boat was purchased by Howard Hughes for a chase boat for the only flight of his Spruce Goose aircraft.
-The boat was sold to the studio—as there were few PT boats in existence, almost all having been sold, stripped, or destroyed after the war by various governments—where significant liberties were taken reconfiguring the Vosper 694 and the two Sea Rescue boats to resemble a World War II-era PT boat.
+The war had ended in August 1945 before the Vosper, hull number PT-694, could be sent to the Soviet Union.
+It was purchased by Howard Hughes for a chase boat for the only flight of his Spruce Goose aircraft.
+Universal purchased the boat.

+Significant liberties were taken reconfiguring the Vosper 694 and the two air-sea rescue boats to resemble a World War II-era PT boat.
+These included: